-As a company whose specialty is document tag management, we’ve seen it all.
+As a company whose specialty is Document Tag Management, we’ve seen it all.
 Even with the best of intentions and strategic thinking, businesses have a hard time coming up with processes that can be scaled up.
 Something like a spreadsheet that documents every image and marks them with attributes like purpose, location, creation date, and where it’s stored, may seem like a good idea at the time, but quickly becomes unmanageable.
 We admire the effort, but there are much easier ways to keep files organized.

 Why is image tagging valuable?

-Right now, there are two main ways people search for files.
+Right now, there are two main ways people search for images.
 They might follow a folder path structure and stumble their way in finding a filename that matches what they’re after.
 They also may choose to manually navigate through what can potentially be 100’s thumbnail images.
 Either way can be a time-consuming endeavor.

 Metadata provides a more laser-focused way of finding image files that opens up a web of different ways that they can be discovered.
-Manual searching is minimized, with team members empowered with a smarter way to find the files they’re looking for.
+Manual searching is minimized, with team members empowered with a smarter way to find the images they’re looking for.

 Metadata provides context like the who, what, and where of a file, giving those searching insights that go beyond a file name.
 It guides those searching with more precise information, making it easier to discover the exact images that they require.
 Quality photo management software also makes it possible to include technical metadata such as image format, size, file location, as well as access permissions.
 Between contextual and technical metadata, those searching for image files have all the markers they need to lead them in the right direction.